AmsterdamUMC/splithalfr/README.md

-# splithalfr: Split-Half Reliabilities
-Estimates split-half reliabilities for scoring algorithms of cognitive tasks and questionnaires.
+The splithalfr-package estimates the split-half reliability of cognitive tasks and questionnaires.
+It supports a range of splitting methods, various coefficients, bootstrapped confidence intervals, and the option to provide your own scoring algorithm.

 ## How to cite
 Please cite the software and the compendium paper.